Jannik Sinner: Early life and background

-Jannik Sinner was born 16 August 2001 to Hanspeter and Siglinde Sinner in Innichen, in the Northern Italian province of South Tyrol.
-His mother tongue is German.
+Jannik Sinner was born 16 August 2001 to Hanspeter Sinner and Siglinde Rauchegger in Innichen, in the Northern Italian province of South Tyrol.
+His native language is German.
 He grew up in the town of Sexten in the Dolomites, the family hometown, where his father worked as a chef and his mother as a waitress at a ski lodge.
 He has an older adopted brother, Mark, who was born in Russia in 1998.
 Sinner began skiing at age three and competed in his first ski races at the age of eight.
 He began playing tennis at age seven.
 He was one of Italy's top junior skiers from seven to 12 years old, winning a national championship in giant slalom at age seven in 2008 and becoming a national runner-up at age 11 in 2012.

-While training in skiing Sinner gave up tennis for a year at age seven before his father pushed him to return to the sport.
+While training in skiing, Sinner gave up tennis for a year at age seven before his father pushed him to return to the sport.
 When he resumed playing, Heribert Mayr was his first regular coach.
-Sinner's grandfather drove him to Tennis San Giorgio early in the morning, where Sinner had to take individual lessons with Mayr as no child his age there was at his level and he was much faster than older children.
+Sinner's grandfather drove him to Tennis San Giorgio early in the morning, where Sinner had to take individual lessons with Mayr as no child his age there was at his level and he was much faster than the older children.
 Nonetheless, tennis was still only his third priority, behind skiing and football.
 In the mornings he competed in ski races and in the afternoons he played football matches for AFC Sexten (Youth).

-At age 13, Sinner gave up skiing and football in favour of tennis due to his physique; he was tall, thin, and weighed only 35 kilograms.
+At age 13, Sinner gave up skiing and football in favour of tennis due to his physique; he was tall, thin, and weighed only 35 kg.
 He also preferred competing in an individual sport directly against an opponent and having more control over the outcome.
-He moved on his own to Bordighera on the Italian Riviera, Liguria, to train at the Piatti Tennis Center under Riccardo Piatti and Massimo Sartori, a decision his parents supported.
+He moved to Bordighera on the Italian Riviera, Liguria, on his own to train at the Piatti Tennis Center under Riccardo Piatti and Massimo Sartori, a decision his parents supported.
 There, Sinner lived with the family of Luka Cvjetković, one of his coaches, and later moved out to share an apartment with two boys.
-Before he began training in tennis full-time with Piatti, he had been playing only twice a week.
-He graduated from the Walther Institute, a private economics school in Bolzano.
+Before he began tennis training with Piatti full time, he had been playing only twice a week.
+He obtained his high school certificate at the Walther Institute, a private business and technical school in Bolzano.

 Junior career

 Sinner began playing tennis on the ITF Junior Circuit.
-In spite of having limited success as a junior, he moved mainly to the professional tour following the end of 2017.
-He never played the main draw of any high-level Grade 1 events in singles, and the only higher-level Grade A tournament he entered was the Trofeo Bonfiglio.
+In spite of having limited success, he moved mainly to the professional tour following the end of 2017.
+He never played the main draw of any high-level Grade 1 events in singles, and did not play any of the junior Grand Slam tournaments.
+The only higher-level Grade A tournament he entered was the Trofeo Bonfiglio.

-Sinner followed up an opening round loss at Italy's Grade A tournament in 2017 with a quarterfinal in 2018.
-That was the only junior event he played in 2018.
-He never played any of the junior Grand Slam tournaments.
+Sinner followed up an opening round loss at Italy's Grade A tournament in 2017 with a quarterfinal in 2018, the only junior event he played that year.
 Because he entered so few high-level tournaments, Sinner's career-high junior ranking was a relatively low No. 133.